LeslieAerts/socializer/README.md

 Create a Socializer object in your project:

     Socializer soc = new Socializer(context);

-There are two ways to obtain contact persons.
+This will automatically start a thread which loads all contacts.
+Now, there are two ways to obtain contact persons.

-1. Implement the listener to load contacts asynchronously.
+1. If you want to asynchronously obtain contacts, implement the listener.

 	soc.setContactListener(new ContactListener() {